techidaily/site-extra-support/source/_posts/in-2024-stepwise-approach-implementing-luts-in-adobes-premiere-suite.md

 For macOS 10.12 or later

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 **●** Regardless of the editing software you use, LUTs are essential to give your creations the extra boost they need to stand out.
 The LUT photoshop guide above is sufficient to help you unleash your creativity.
 Additionally, the free LUT resources give you the freedom to express your artform across different software.
 So, what are you waiting for?
 Put what you have read into practice and watch people craving more of your work. /p